 Welcome to the Child, Youth and Family Studies Department at UFV

-We share a common passion for work with children, youth, families and communities striving to bring this passion into the classroom.
+We share a common passion for the well being of children, youth, families and communities striving to bring this passion into the classroom.
 Each program offers courses designed to prepare students to work with a specific population.

-We offer a variety of certificate, diploma and degree options in the following four areas:
+We offer a variety of certificate, diploma and degree options in the following areas:

 - Certificate of Early Childhood Education